Rediscovering Arthur Ferrier: Pin-up Artist Extraordinaire

 His illustrations have appeared in magazines in the UK, US and Japan, and a retrospective monograph collecting his work, Art, Commercial, was published in 2001.
 He has recently published his first novel, XX, which he describes as a “novel, graphic”.
 Other publications include Lifestyle Illustration of the ’50s and Custom Lettering of the ’20s and ’30s, while his comic strips have been collected in Yesterday’s Tomorrows and Tales from Beyond Science, and his burlesque portraits in Soho Dives, Soho Divas.
 Logo-a-gogo (also from Korero Press) collects all his logo designs for the comic-book world and beyond.

-Pin-Up Parade will be launching as a Kickstarter campaign in August 2024.
+Pin-Up Parade will be launching as a Kickstarter campaign late in 2024.
 Sign up to our newsletter below so you don’t miss any updates.